-Feinian Chen is Professor of Sociology and a faculty affiliate at the Maryland Population Research Center at the University of Maryland.
-She received her PhD in sociology from the University of North Carolina at Chapel Hill in 2001 and was trained in social demography at the Carolina Population Center.
+Feinian Chen is Professor of Sociology and faculty affiliate at the Hopkins Population Center at Johns Hopkins University She received her PhD in sociology from the University of North Carolina at Chapel Hill in 2001 and was trained in social demography at the Carolina Population Center.
+Before joining Johns Hopkins University, she was on the Sociology faculty at University of Maryland, College Park for twelve years.
 Her research crosscuts a range of areas in demography, family sociology, gender, aging, and quantitative methodology.
-Her main research interests include women’s work and family, intergenerational relations, population aging and health.
-Her work has been published in the American Sociological Review, Social Forces, Demography, Journal of Gerontology: Social Sciences, Journal of Health and Social Behavior, Journal of Marriage and Family, and Sociological Methods and Research.
+Her main research interests include intergenerational relations, women’s work and family, population aging and health.
+Her work has been published in Annual Review of Sociology, American Sociological Review, Social Forces, Demography, Journal of Gerontology: Social Sciences, Journal of Health and Social Behavior, Journal of Marriage and Family, and Sociological Methods and Research.
 Her work has been funded by the National Institutes of Health and the Hewlett Foundation.
 She is actively engaged in research in family transitions, gender dynamics, and their health implications in the diverse contexts of China, India, the Philippines, and the U.S.